Lymph

 Indications

-Persistent Lymphadenopathy for more than 3-4 weeks
+Persistent Lymphadenopathy for more than 4 weeks with no other cause identified

 Malignancy or serious disease suspected